ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==
+= 2.0.35 10/28/2022 =
+* BUG: TOC shows on reload even if is closed #322
+* BUG: Sticky Toggle TOC Container is showing in footer on disabled TOC #317
+* BUG: wp-content/plugins/easy-table-of-contents/vendor/icomoon/fonts/ez-toc-icomoon.eot #308
+* BUG: Second line of heading should equally align to first line, If the heading is large #307
+* BUG: Some bugs occurring due to a "-" in pages created with Elementor #306
+* BUG: Not working in Persian Language. duplicate #303
+* NEW: get it listed on https://amp-wp.org/ecosystem/ #302
+* BUG: TOC Pro Elementor block bugs. #298
+* BUG: Not working in sidebar if Auto insert is disabled. #297
+* TWEAK: Move TOC Pro setting section to TOC Pro plugin #296
+* BUG/TWEAK: Audit the PRO version #277
+* BUG/TWEAK: Need to audit and fix Fixed TOC feature in pro #276
+* BUG: Shortcode are not working with Salient theme #271
+* BUG: While using the WP Bakery page builder, in the custom heading module, TOC is not working. #205

 = 2.0.34 09/29/2022 =
 * BUG: Enabling sticky toggle makes the other links unclickable. #301
 * BUG: Need to fix Pro Settings #300